mmervecerit/CS342_Assignment1/README.md

 - `getlistofMedications`: Ensures proper retrieval of active medications.
 - `setbloodtype_returndonorlist`: Returns list of possible blood transfusion donors for the patient.

+See more on this project with UI updates here: https://github.com/mmervecerit/CS342_Assignment2.git